jbeaven/sap-api-docs/seal-p5.md

     gvs_msg  type /blck/p5_string.

 *** create variables for input and output as needed
-*   when the result of the call is HTTP200 we expect type /BLCK/P5_METADATA data gr_http200 type /BLCK/P5_METADATA.
+*   when the result of the call is HTTP Code: 200 we expect type /BLCK/P5_METADATA data gr_http200 type /BLCK/P5_METADATA.
-*   when the result of the call is HTTP500 we expect type /BLCK/P5_ERROR data gr_http500 type /BLCK/P5_ERROR.
+*   when the result of the call is HTTP Code: 500 we expect type /BLCK/P5_ERROR data gr_http500 type /BLCK/P5_ERROR.